-- Honorary Research Fellow (Statistics)
+- Honorary Research Fellow (School of Mathematics & Statistics)

 I have a long standing interest in the area of optimal regression design or optimal designs for models with both qualitative and quantitative inputs.
 This covers both linear and non-linear models.
 These designs need to be determined numerically.
 I have proposed algorithms for determining optimal design weights; i.e. the proportions of observations to be taken at given design points.
 These are multiplicative in form, neatly ensuring the constraints which weights must satisfy.
 I have applied these methods to other examples of this kind of problem, including various maximum likelihood estimation problems.
 A current interest is paired comparisons and ranking data.
 There is scope for developing a rich class of models for such data, whose parameters can be taken to be weights.
 Numerical techniques are needed to determine maximum likelihood estimates.
 Other examples arise in sampling problems.